jonalmeida/jonalmeida.github.com/_posts/2013-03-24-crunchbang-linux-initial-setup.markdown

 This is going to install all the relevant i386 library packages.
 It varies in size, but it's usually around ~100-200MB and requires a reboot after this.

 ### Overview
-I'm quite content with my current setup and I haven't had the need to make any changes to anything so far.
+I'm quite content with my current set-up and I haven't had the need to make any changes to anything so far.
 Send me a message if there's anything that needs updating or if you might need to clarify something.

 [crunch]: http://crunchbang.org